Furikuda/bork/docs/usage/notes.rst

 delete or create archives from an admin machine), it will remove the deleted objects permanently (including the ones that were already marked as deleted, but not removed, in append-only mode).
-Automated edits to the repository (such as a cron job running ``borg prune``) will render append-only mode moot if data is deleted.
+Automated edits to the repository (such as a cron job running ``bork prune``) will render append-only mode moot if data is deleted.

 Even if an archive appears to be available, it is possible an attacker could delete just a few chunks from an archive and silently corrupt its data.
-While in append-only mode, this is reversible, but ``borg check`` should be run before a writing/pruning operation on an append-only repository to catch accidental or malicious corruption::
+While in append-only mode, this is reversible, but ``bork check`` should be run before a writing/pruning operation on an append-only repository to catch accidental or malicious corruption::

     # run without append-only mode
-    borg check --verify-data && borg compact
+    bork check --verify-data && bork compact

 Aside from checking repository & archive integrity you may want to also manually check backups to ensure their content seems correct.